Prajit-Sengupta/Diabetes-Prediction/README.md

 ---

 ## Project Overview
-This project implements a machine learning classifier model designed to predict the likelihood of diabetes in patients using a synthetic dataset of **[NUMBER OF PATIENTS]** patients.
+This project implements a machine learning classifier model designed to predict the likelihood of diabetes in patients using a synthetic dataset of **769** patients.

-The model is based on **769** key features:
+The model is based on **8** key features:

 1. **Pregnancies**: Number of times pregnant
 2. **Glucose**: Plasma glucose concentration (mg/dL) after 2 hours in an oral glucose tolerance test